 Music is both an art and a unique tool that caregivers can use to enrich the lives of loved ones diagnosed with dementia.
 Numerous studies have shown that music can improve the mood, behavior and health of dementia patients and can even increase their cognitive function.
 Music therapy helps relieve caregiver stress as well.
-If you or an aging loved one is in need of specialized dementia care in Greater Hartford, the following tips can help ensure you take advantage of music’s multiple benefits.
+If an aging loved one is in need of home care, West Hartford families can use the following tips can help ensure you take advantage of music’s multiple benefits.

 Choose Music Associated with Happy Memories

 If possible, engage in a conversation with your loved one about music that he or she identifies with happy times and pleasant memories, such as music played at a high school prom or at a wedding reception.
 Ask about favorite musical productions and movies.
 Use simply phrased questions like “Who’s your favorite singer?”
 Avoid choosing any music associated with unpleasant moments, even if the tunes themselves are upbeat.